am-miracle/tunl/CONTRIBUTING.md

 **Done when.** `tunl init` against a namespace produces a valid config that loads without edits, with a sensible local port per discovered service.

 **Size.** Medium.

+### 5. Authenticated listeners

+**Problem.** A service bound to a non-loopback address accepts any client that can reach its port.
+The `allow_remote_connections` setting acknowledges that exposure but does not protect the listener.

+**Goal.** Authenticate incoming clients before forwarding traffic.
+Support TLS with client certificates or integration with an authenticated proxy without weakening the current loopback default.

+**Where.** A new listener authentication layer between `src/listener.rs` and `src/tunnel.rs`, plus certificate and trust configuration in `src/config.rs`.

+**Done when.** A protected listener rejects clients without a trusted identity, accepts configured clients, and reloads certificate configuration without restarting unrelated services.

+**Size.** Large.
+Authentication, certificate lifecycle, and proxy trust boundaries need a design before implementation.